vertelab/odooredundancy/README.txt

 This deals with apt packages, pip Python modules, Odoo modules and files only.
 Postgres replication is beyond the scope of this script.

-There are currently safety measures in place in some scripts to prevent them from messing up a system unintentionally:
-    1. ot-disable-standby-mode line marked 'Safety exit' should be removed

 The suite has been reasonably tested and does what it says on the tin with the safety rows edited appropriately.
-It's still unpolished though.
+Should be considered to be in beta status.